onlypuppy7/LegacyShell/wiki/Updates Timeline.md

   - [hyperlink](https://example.com/): archive of the site
 - Date
   - [hyperlink](https://example.com/): evidence of the date
-  - ranges mean the known range of dates of occurance (wayback machine/)
+  - ranges mean the known range of dates of occurance (wayback machine/archive.today)
 - Video links:
   - **bold = shows ui**
   - *italics = streamed*
   - ~~striked = version unconfirmed~~ this means that I don't know for sure, and just the date matches up.
 - - late upload indicates that the version shown in the video doesn't match up with the upload date

-> **FYI: Dates are NOT accurate to the date (unless they are linked, in which case the link goes to evidence), but are general guides of timescale.**
+> **FYI: Dates are NOT accurate to the exact time of release (unless they are linked, in which case the link goes to evidence), but are general guides of timescale.**

-### Shell Shockers first releases: [1 Sept 2017](https://www.facebook.com/ShellShockersGame/posts/pfbid02JUuPT6ou8bPt89FnNVofDKn5ZtTGMtTqtPvcL82wQX7QpopsSfrN1PZtG51KCc78l)
+### Shell Shockers first releases on: [1 Sept 2017](https://www.facebook.com/ShellShockersGame/posts/pfbid02JUuPT6ou8bPt89FnNVofDKn5ZtTGMtTqtPvcL82wQX7QpopsSfrN1PZtG51KCc78l)

 ## Super Pre-Alpha 0.0.4 | 5 Sept 2017